 A writer, teacher, and spiritual caregiver at heart, Jenn loves team building, introducing people to Jesus, and teaching the things she is also learning.
 She has authored two novels, Trees in the Pavement (Christian Focus Publications, 2008) and Favored One (Notes on Pilgrimage, 2019).

-Jenn is the independently ordained minister of Central Baptist Church, received her MTS from Bethel Seminary, is a Board Certified Chaplain through the Spiritual Care Association, and received certification as a spiritual director from the Anglican Diocese of New England.
+Passionate about unity among the people of Jesus, Jenn isn’t particularly sold on committing to any one denomination, preferring instead to see where each stream of the historic Church points to Jesus and offering cross-denominational methods to help others connect with Him.
+That’s why Jenn is the independently ordained minister of Central Baptist Church, received her MTS from Bethel Seminary, is an interfaith Advance Practice Board Certified Chaplain through the Spiritual Care Association, and received certification as a spiritual director from the Anglican Diocese of New England.

 Wendy Widder Huisken, PhD